Create a Task

 - the document is filled in without draft comments;

-- price and dates are specified;
+- launch dates and terms are specified;

 - the final version is attached to the task.